prasadhin/SuperSimpleStock/README.md

 #JDK Version
 1.7 or 1.8

+#Runnig the Application
+download the jar file sst.jar from this location src\com\sss\demo and issue the command java -jar sst.jar

 #Implementation
 1.Enumerators TransactionType  holds the fixed options like buy or sell
             and StockType holds the fixed options like Common or Preffered Stock